electroly/sqlnotebook/web/download.md

 ### [Download Portable .ZIP](https://sqlnotebook.com/install/SqlNotebook_0_5_0_0.zip)

 This portable app does not require installation.
-You must already have [.NET Framework 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=49981) and the [Visual C++ 2015 runtime](https://www.microsoft.com/en-us/download/details.aspx?id=48145) installed.
+You must already have [.NET Framework 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=53345) installed.
 This version of SQL Notebook will *not* check for updates.
 Come back to this page to download new versions.
 <br><br>

 ### Instructions

-Because SQL Notebook is a fresh new application that Microsoft has not seen before, the installation may trigger a Windows SmartScreen block.
+Because SQL Notebook is a fresh new application that Microsoft has not seen before, the installation may trigger a Windows SmartScreen prompt.
 These prompts will eventually go away as Microsoft registers more downloads for the application.
 Until then, the prompt can be bypassed:

 <img src="art/smartscreen.gif" style="float: right; margin-left: 30px; margin-top: -10px;">